Back to Christendom and the Monarchies

 "Pray without ceasing." - 1 Thessalonians 5:17

 When Christian civilization weakens, the does not survive by argument alone.
 It survives by prayer, reparation, devotion, fidelity, and the of perseverance.
 The city of man profanes, distracts, and exhausts.
 The city of God repairs, remembers, adores, and endures.
-That is why Catholic devotion is never merely decorative.
+That is why Catholic devotion is never decorative.
 It is one of the chief ways the faithful remain human and supernatural in an age bent on flattening both.

-Reparation especially belongs to times of .
+Reparation belongs especially to times of .
 When God is publicly dishonored, when worship is falsified, when is abused, and when souls are led into illusion, the faithful are not permitted to shrug.
 They are called to repair by prayer, , love, and steadfast worship.

 This scriptural witness guards the faithful from two errors: activism without prayer and passivity without sacrifice.
 The city of God endures because it keeps vigil before God.
 The city of man either forgets God or remembers Him only sentimentally.

 Catholic has always answered public sin with public love.
-The reparatory of the Sacred Heart, Eucharistic adoration, the Rosary, acts of , and persevering household prayer all arise from the same instinct: God has been wronged, and the faithful must answer not with despair but with love.4
+The reparatory of the Sacred Heart, Eucharistic adoration, the Rosary, acts of , and persevering household prayer all arise from the same instinct: God has been wronged, and the faithful must answer not with despair but with love.[4]

 Many of the strongest Catholic survivals in history were sustained by seemingly hidden devotions: families praying together, parish reparation, Eucharistic love, devotion to the Sacred Heart, Rosary confraternities, acts of , and long fidelity in ordinary duties.
 Public order alone did not save Christian civilization. sustained by devotion did.